t8dash/react-store/README.md

 ## Store data

 A store can contain data of any type.
+With TypeScript, the type of a store containing data of type `T` is `Store<T>` which can be inferred from the data passed to `new Store(data)`.

 Live demos:<br>
 [Primitive value state](https://codesandbox.io/p/sandbox/rtng37?file=%2Fsrc%2FPlusButton.jsx)<br>